Medium Difficult Bible Person Quiz with Answers

 -

-The only person who would assist the victim was the most unlikely one.
+The only person who would assist the victim was the most unlikely one, the Samaritan.

 The Israelites shunned the Samaritans because they practiced pagan religions.